RayViljoen/grunt-sitemap/README.md

 }
 ```

-By default the `<loc>` tag is generated for paths that contains file extensions.
+By default the `<loc>` tag is generated for paths that contain file extensions.
 E.g.: `.html` or `.htm`.
 If you don't want URLs with file extensions to be included
 in your sitemap, just add the attribute `extension: { required: false }`.
 This will output URLs without file extensions.

 ## Contributing